netscaler/netscaler-adc-metrics-exporter/README.md

 --timeout        | Specify timeout period for exporter to obtain response from target Citrix ADCs.
 Default: 15s --metrics-file   | The location of metrics.json file.
 Default: /exporter/metrics.json --log-file       | The location of exporter.log file.
 Default: /exporter/exporter.log --log-level      | The level of logging.
-DEBUG, INFO, WARNING, ERROR or CRITICAL Default: ERROR --config-file    | File with configs such as ```username```, ```password```, ```validate-cert```, ```cacert-path```, etc. Helps supply username and password through file rather than CLI.
+DEBUG, INFO, WARNING, ERROR or CRITICAL Default: DEBUG --config-file    | File with configs such as ```username```, ```password```, ```validate-cert```, ```cacert-path```, etc. Helps supply username and password through file rather than CLI.
 --validate-cert. | Specify if ca certifcate is to be validated to access Citrix ADC.
 Default: 'no'.
 Valid value: 'yes' --cacert-path.   | Provide valid cert path if "-validate-cert" set to 'yes'. cert path will only be considered if '--validate-cert' is set to 'yes'.